carrotsearch/elasticsearch-lingo3g/README.md

 or by adding Lingo3G JAR to prebuilt plugin binaries and installing it afterward.

+### Installation from sources

 To install from sources, install Lingo3G POM in your local Maven repository first, according to the instructions available with Lingo3G distribution.

 Elasticsearch will only run plugins that have been built *exactly* against the given version of its API.
-Open `build.gradle` and adjust the version of Elasticsearch, elasticsearch-carrot2 plugin and Lingo3G the extension plugin will be compiled against:
+Open `build.gradle` and adjust the version of Lingo3G, Elasticsearch and elasticsearch-carrot2 plugin this extension will be compiled against:

     localversions = [
         es       : "7.11.2",